textpattern/textpattern.github.io/tags/recent_articles.md

 <txp:recent_articles />
 ~~~

 The **recent_articles** tag is a *single* tag which is used to produce a list of permanent links to recent articles by title.
+If you require the additional flexibility provided by a *container* tag, you might want to use [article_custom](article_custom) instead.

 ## Attributes